briandk/granovaGG/cran-comments.md

 ## Test environments
-* OS X 10.10.1, R 3.1.2
+* macOS 14.1.1, R 4.3.2
-* win-builder (devel and release)

 ## R CMD check results
-There were no NOTES, ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs.

 ## Downstream dependencies
 I am not aware of any packages that depend on `granovaGG`.